JoshFagan/sphero_toolbox/matlab_installation.md

       Before naming a file, check to make sure a file with that name does not already exist in Matlab's environment.
 We can check for the existance of a file/function called `hello_world` by running the command `which hello_world`.
 If any result other than "'hello_world' not found." is displayed then the file/function already exists and you should choose a different name.
       </details>
 * Do not do any developement in the `sphero_toolbox`
-    * The `sphero_toolbox` should be saved in an out of the way, appropriate location (see below instructions) and developement (creation of new files) should be done in a separate location
+    * The `sphero_toolbox` should be saved in an out of the way, appropriate location (see below instructions) and developement (creation of new files) should be done in a separate location. **You should not be creating files for your EF230 projects in the sphero_toolbox folder.**
       <details>
       <summary>Recommended Best Practices Tip</summary>

       "You live in the house that you keep" is a quote I first heard from one of my college professors and it has stuck with me and saved me from a lot of pain and suffering over the years.
 Simply put, a small amount of routine maintanance keeps you from being so cluttered you have a hard time being productive or from having to dedicate a whole weekend to stuff like cleaning up 10,000 unread emails...
 We should take this same approach when managing the files we create for classes.
 Below is an example structure that I use and recommend.
       ```
       - Home
           - Classes